bapi23/quote-server/docs/markdown.md

 CoinbaseFeedMessageHandler->ProductChangeListener: OnProductChanged(ProductChange)
 @enduml
 ```

+* WebsocketTransport is responsible for Websocket layer and communication between Coinbase/other websocket api with the rest of the qs server
+* CoinbaseFeedClient implements MessageReceiver interface and provides initial logic related to the Coinbase api - mainly message dispatching
+* CoinbaseFeedListener implements logic

 ##### FeedClient class diagram
 CoinbaseFeedClient, CoinbaseFeedListener and CoinbaseMessageHandler implements some kind of decorator pattern by implementing MessageReceiver interface.